 For example, you may want to avoid shearing off a small component of the injection port septum (known as “coring”).
 Alternatively, it may be more important to collect as much of your sample from a vial as possible.
 The following is our brief syringe needle tip guide that is especially pertinent to GC and HPLC applications.
 We also give advice on preventing your solution dripping from the syringe.

-The following is an overview of some common syringe tip types, and their distinguishing features.
+The following is an overview of some different types of syringe tips and their distinguishing features.

 - Point Style 2: Sharp, sloping edge tip.
 May be bent in a manner that partially obstructs the orifice.